myersw12/wimax_ldpc_lib/README.md

    * run cmake: `cmake ../`
    * run make: `make -j4`

+To install the library after the build is complete, run the following:
+   * `sudo make install`
+   * `sudo ldconfig`

 The executables listed below are found in the `wimax_ldpc_lib/build/lib/` directory.

 ### test_encoder